Sargis-Hovsepyan/cs260-image-processing/midterm_project/README.md

 ## Stage 0: Store the images

-Create a new folder /cs_handwriting in the same repository your HW01 is uploaded.
-Hard copies of handwriting samples were given for scan/digitalization with an individual code on each page.
+Created a new folder cs_handwriting.
+Hard copies of handwriting samples were scanned with a phone and uploaded in cs_handwriting with an individual code on each page.
 The code format is CRS.TST.ddmmyy.Cxxx (course name, test, date, lookup index – a letter H, M or L followed by 3 digits).
-Create in the folder /cs_handwriting subfolder for each Cxxx and save in them the images of all pages with such Cxxx.
-Name the files after the code specifying the page number as a suffix after the underscore, like CRS.TST.ddmmyy.Cxxx_p1.png or CRS.TST.ddmmyy.Cxxx_p1.jpg.
-If there are several images of the same page specify the copy in parentheses, like CRS.TST.ddmmyy.Cxxx_p1(2).jpg.
+Created subfolders for each Cxxx and saved in them the images of all pages with such Cxxx.
+Named the files after the code specifying the page number as a suffix after the underscore, like CRS.TST.ddmmyy.Cxxx_p1.jpg.

-## Stage 1: Eeliminate the printed text
+## Stage 1: Eeliminate the printed text and preprocess

-Study the color distribution in each image using RGB and grayscale histograms.
-Suggest and test a method for automated removal of the printed test.
-If needed, suggest and test a method for automated removal of instructor’s marks (normally appearing in red shades).
-Having the handwriting extracted, suggest a test a method to crop it.
-Convert the cropped image to binary format and save it under a filename CRS.TST.ddmmyy.Cxxx_p1_bin.png.
-Adjust the brightness/contrast before the conversion as needed (for example, auto-contrast, histogram match, etc.).
+The cropped versions of each page is uploaded in cs_handwriting_croped folder, in appropriate subfolder.
+The cropped versions contain only the code fragments, the pages that had almost no handwritting on them were ommited.
+The croping was acheved with photoshop.
+After cropping the pictures were fine tuned with gaussian blure and increase in contras and brightness, additional noise was ommited.
+The refined versions are binarised and uploaded in cs_handwriting_bin for later processing.
+The refined versions were created by tune.py script.
+As long as it is run it updates the cs_handwriting_bin.
+Settings of tunning can be adjusted from tune.py

+The remove_printed_text is a script that does what is described above.
+Due to low quality pictures it was better gtgtto remove the printed text with photoshop.
+The script is valid and can be applied to scanned images with very high quality.